stew675/standup5x5/README.md

 ### s25

-You can see some dead combination code in `a25.c` which was used to create the idea that we could combinate over a small number of word sets to derive all solutions.
-I included `combos.c` which is non-functional pseudo-code that formed the basis of `s25.
-I wrote a frequency implementation that originally ordered all words from most frequently occurring letter to the least.
+I've included `combos.c` which is non-functional pseudo-code that formed the basis of `s25`.
+I wrote a frequency implementation that originally ordered all words from most the frequently occurring letter to the least.
 This approach produced just 9 word sets to represent all words and was easy to combinate over.